 When you are at Pico Ruivo, and on a sunny day, you can have a 360-degree view of the island of Madeira.
 With clear skies you can see: Curral das Freiras, Porto Santo, Desertas, Ponta de São Lourenço, and many more locations.

 When you start the route from Pico do Areerio (Arieiro) you can exit it at Achada Do Teixeira.

 How to do the Pico Arieiro to Pico Ruivo path?

 To get to Pico Ruivo, you start from Pico Arieiro at the radar dome.
 That starting point is easy to access.
-It is only 20km from Funchal through a really good road that ends to a big parking space.
+It is only 20km from Funchal through an excellent road that ends to a big parking space.
 If you want to do this with a guide, then get this tour.

 Better start early in the morning, to avoid the crowds as in different spots along the path, things can become from crowdy to dangerous due to narrow pathways and steep stairs.

-Expect a really well-signed route.
-You can also take the small alternative route to Pico das Torres.
+Expect a well-signed route.
+You can also take the small alternative way to Pico das Torres.
 It will be a shame not to visit that one.

 The view from almost all route points is stunning.